This bison steak salad is a leaner, healthier and equally tasty version of your traditional flank or ribeye steak salad.

 I’m a huge fan of the “non-traditional” in general whether its food or activities/sports.
 Yes in addition to watching football and hoops, I’m that black guy that watches hockey, lacrosse, and rugby on TV.
 This behavior/interest stems primarily from my maternal grandfather who I would describe as an original.
 Being raised by grandparents, particular a grandfather such as mine was quite the benefit.
 You do and learn a lot of cool stuff and always when you don’t expect it.
 At the end of the day, he essentially showed me the way…

 I remember as a five year old returning home with Pops from a unplanned trip to the auto store.
 Pops had to replace the alternator on Madear’s Buick which was going to set us back some.
-We were in his pickup a few blocks from the house when he abruptly but cool pulled over, stopped the truck and grabbed his shotgun from the window rack.
+We were in his pickup a few blocks from the house when he abruptly but cooly pulled over, stopped the truck and grabbed his shotgun from the window rack.
 Now on many occasions, I had heard Pops jokingly threaten his friends that he was “gonna bust a cap in their ass” with his shot gun, but this time was different as none of his friends were near.
 So pardon my confusion when Pops actually took his shotgun and busted a cap.
-In whose ass still wasn’t clear but when I heard the shot gun blast I then understand what busted cap sounded like.
+In whose ass still wasn’t clear but when I heard the shot gun blast I then understood what a busted cap sounded like.
 After the shot Pops walked about thirty to forty yards in the nearby field and returned holding a dead squirrel.
-He saw him take his knife blade from his pocket and walk to the back of the truck.
+I saw him take his knife blade from his pocket and walk to the back of the truck.
 My 5 year old instincts told me not to look to see what Pops was doing behind the truck, but later I did see signs that some blood was shed back in the bed of Pops pickup.
 Later that night there was a buzz in the house, one I wasn’t familiar with.
 We were near the end of the month, but due to our non-fortuitous trip to the auto store and Pops sharp peripheral vision we were having meat!
 God is good!

 Pops took his usual big piece and in an unusual demonstration of love, my brother gave me his piece.
 Now at the time I didn’t know it was squirrel meat, but my big brother was sure to let me know after I had finished wolfing down both pieces.
 Lesson learned, beware of clowns bearing gifts.
 Unfortunately that wasn’t my last encounter with an old school East Texas cat randomly hunting squirrels in the city to put food on the family table.
 “All natural”, “hormone free”, etc. labels are all the rage now, but Pops was ahead of the game as usual lol!

 Pops instilled in me that provider mentality and blessed me with a spirit of openness.
-I quickly moved squirrels off my food chain after that fateful day given it’s too close to the rodent family for me, but meat like bison is fair game!
+I quickly moved squirrels off my food chain after that fateful day given it’s too close to the rodent family for me, but meat like bison steak is fair game!
 Besides its proximity to beef it has a great taste profile and many greater health benefits as its much leaner and lower in both cholesterol and saturated fat.
 Translation – it’s easier on the heart and arteries.

-I treat bison as I would any lean cut of beef in terms of prep.
+I treat bison steak as I would any lean cut of beef in terms of prep.
 The other added benefit of its leaness is the time required to cook.
 I make quick simple lunches at home featuring a grilled or pan fried protein with salad greens (I keep bagged fresh arugula and/or baby kale on hand), a simple lemon and olive oil dressing and whatever other salad fixings I have on hand.
 This is my go to daily salad and works with any protein whether it’s fish, shrimp, or leftover jerk chicken (see photo below).
 Simple, convenient, and tasty.